codatio/codat-docs/blog/230428-April-Features.md

 This enhancement empowers you to provide this integration to your customers, streamlining use cases such as payroll reconciliation, purchase amortization, loan repayment reconciliation, and more.

-See [here](https://docs.codat.io/accounting-api#/operations/create-journal-entry) for more information on how to use the post journal entry endpoint.
+See the [API Reference](https://docs.codat.io/accounting-api#/operations/create-journal-entry) for more information on how to use the POST journal entry endpoint.

 ### Increased Coverage of QuickBooks Online Deletion Support